rhyslwells/Data-Archive/content/deep-learning/LSTM.md

 ### Example Workflow in Python using Keras:

-In this example, we define a simple LSTM model in [[Keras]] for a [[time series forecasting]] task.
+In this example, we define a simple LSTM model in [[Keras]] for a [[Time Series Forecasting]] task.
 The model processes sequences with 1000 time steps, and the LSTM layer has 50 units, followed by a fully connected (Dense) layer for the final prediction.

 ```python
 import numpy as np